lidafa0206/Radmc3d_Simulation/README.md

 ### Disk ###
 hGas100,hGasLocation: The scale height of the gas at a specific location is determined.
 The default value is set as 0.1 and 100, representing a scale height of 10 au at a distance of 100 au.

-flaring: flaring index of the disk. `#ffffff` Please note that when the value is set to 0.1, it corresponds to a flaring index of 1.1.
+flaring: flaring index of the disk.

+**Please note that when the value is set to 0.1, it corresponds to a flaring index of 1.1.**

 surfaceDensityP: The power-law exponent of surface density is less significant during the fitting of continuous dust images, as the density can be adjusted accordingly.